valerievaz/p1.valerie.vazquez/README.md

 # Report

-link to video (too large to submit as a file): https://drive.google.com/file/d/1H2ikzyS7VfqGr9DNVLIBAiTGdSi6FWCz/view
+link to video (too large to submit as a file): https://drive.google.com/file/d/1H2ikzyS7VfqGr9DNVLIBAiTGdSi6FWCz/view not updated to my new submission, I changed the news API but otherwise its the same. https://valerievaz.github.io/

-https://valerievaz.github.io/

 # To get a C , you need to: